meerkat-citronella/meerkat-citronella.github.io/Content.md

 ## Create React App

+Before we add the Chrome extension functionality, let's focus on building a functioning React app.

-The best way to create a new react app is with Create React App.
+The easiest way to create a new React app is with Create React App.

-We are going to focus first on just building the react app, and then add the Chrome extension functionality later.

 Run `npx create-react-app [YOUR_APP_NAME]` (we named ours react-chrome-sticky-note-extension) from a command line instance, and `cd` into the resulting directory, and open your favorite code editor (we use VSCode).
 This will give you the following boilerplate file structure:

 ![boilerplate react directory structure](react-boilerplate-dir-structure.png)

 Right off the bat we are going to download a module to help us out with styling our app.
-Frmo the root directory of your app (i.e. YOUR_APP_NAME), install styled-components into your app, with either `yarn add styled-components` or `npm install styled-components`
+From the root directory of your app (`[YOUR_APP_NAME`), install styled-components into your app, with `yarn add styled-components`.

 Let's start with the file `App.js`.
 This will be the main component for our app.
 Let's go ahead and rename it, to something like `StickyNotes.js`.
 Also change the name of the component being rendered in the file in a similar fashion, from `App` to `StickyNotes`.
 Adjust the corresponding import in `index.js` (or let VSCode automatically updated it for you).
 Go ahead delete all the boilerplate in the return statement of the `StickyNotes` component.